BLACK

 — Takuma Nakahira, PROVOKE No. 1, 1968

-Black & Grey returns with The Simulation — an issue built around a question that has become impossible to avoid: what is the relationship between the real and the managed version of the real, and what does that management cost us?
+Black Grey Mag returns with The Simulation — an issue built around a question that has become inescapable: what is real, and what have we quietly consented — or been forced — to accept in its place?
+And what does this substitution cost us: bodily, politically, philosophically?

 The answer, across fiction, photography, translation, and archive, is everything.